 The Department for Education (DfE) collects personal data from educational settings and local authorities via various statutory data collections.
-We are required to share information with the Department for Education (DfE) for the purpose of those data collections, when requested by the National Teaching Schools Council.
+We are required to share information with the Department for Education (DfE) for the purpose of those data collections, when requested.

 Requesting access to your personal data